Data Centers in Granada

 Natural Disaster Risk

 Granada has a low overall disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This rating reflects minimal exposure to the most disruptive natural events.
+While the overall threat is minimal, operators should engineer facilities to account for specific regional hazards.